Skip to Content

 READ MORE

-Leaders Are Bridges – Not Fences
+Leaders Are Bridges Not Fences – Part 1 of a 5 Part Series

 The effectiveness of leaders is integral to an Employee’s experience at work.
 The number one cause of poor morale in a workplace is lack of trust in leadership.
 This mistrust stems from two sources: 1.
 Lack of accountability in the workplace and 2.
 Avoidance behaviors with conflict.
 Warren Buffet once said, “Trust is like the air that we breathe.
 When it’s present, nobody really notices it.
 However, when it’s absent, everybody notices.”